-- 1. The "quick suite" (--quicksuite=True).
-This set of tests should run in a few minutes on a single core of a laptop.
-It is composed of one-dimensional calculations that test critical physics packages both alone and in combination.
-The intent of this package is to be run relatively frequently (multiple times a day) to ensure that bugs have not been introduced during the code development process. - 2.
-The "push suite" (--push suite=True).
-This set of tests should run in roughly an hour or two on a single core of a laptop or desktop machine.
-It is composed of one-, two- and three-dimensional calculations that test a wider variety of physics modules, both alone and in combination, than the "quick suite" described above.
-The intent of this package is to provide a thorough validation of the code prior to changes being pushed to the Google Code mercurial repository. - 3.
-The "full suite" (--fullsuite=True).
-This set of tests should run in no more than 24 hours on 8-16 cores of a Linux cluster, and includes a variety of 3D, multiphysics tests that are not in the "quick" and "push" suites.
-This suite provides the most rigorous possible validation of the code in many different situations, and is intended to be run prior to major changes being pushed to the Google Code repository and prior to public releases of the code.
+- 1. The "quick suite" (--suite=quick).
+This is composed of small calculations that test critical physics packages both alone and in combination.
+The intent of this package is to be run automatically and relatively frequently (multiple times a day) on a remote server to ensure that bugs have not been introduced during the code development process.
+All runs in the quick suite use no more than a single processor.
+The total run time should be about 15 minutes on the default lowest level of optimization.. - 2.
+The "push suite" (--suite=push).
+This is a slightly large set of tests, encompassing all of the quick suite and some additional larger simulations that test a wider variety of physics modules.
+The intent of this package is to provide a thorough validation of the code prior to changes being pushed to the main repository.
+The total run time is roughly 60 minutes for default optimization, and all simulations use only a single processor. - 3.
+The "full suite" (--suite=full).
+This encompasses essentially all of test simulations contained within the run directory.
+This suite provides the most rigorous possible validation of the code in many different situations, and is intended to be run prior to major changes being pushed to the stable branch of the code.
+A small number of simulations in the full suite are designed to be run on 2 processors and will take multiple hours to complete.
+The total run time is roughly 60 hours for the default lowest level of optimization.

-3.3.2 How to run the test suite
+3.4.2 How to run the test suite against the gold standard